HYMANSAYS is content writer Eric Hyman's creative portfolio

 DCA CrossTalk: PCs take to the early Internet

-Hard to believe but getting on the network remotely wasn't always easy.
+Hard to believe but remote access wasn't always easy.
 Remote LAN Node changed that.
-Another way that DCA; created The Freedom to Communicate.
+One more way DCA created The Freedom to Communicate.

 DCA CrossTalk: PCs take to the early Internet